openvinotoolkit/openvino_tensorflow/docker/README.md

 		wget https://raw.githubusercontent.com/tensorflow/serving/master/tensorflow_serving/example/resnet_client.py
 		python resnet_client.py

 All related environmental variables that applies during the execution of **OpenVINO™ integration with TensorFlow** is applicable while running through containers also.
-For example, to disable OpenVINO™ while starting a TensorFlow Serving container, simply provide OPENVINO_TF_DISABLE=1 as one of the environmental variables of the `docker run` command.
+For example, to disable **OpenVINO™ integration with TensorFlow** while starting a TensorFlow Serving container, simply provide OPENVINO_TF_DISABLE=1 as one of the environmental variables of the `docker run` command.
 See [USAGE.md](../docs/USAGE.md) for more such environmental variables.

 		docker run -it --rm \